CleverBytes/acl/README.md

 ### Res

-Res  are entities you want to give or deny access for. they can be anything real or arbitaray.
+Res  are entities you want to give or deny access for. they can be anything real or arbitrary.

 you can add a new res by